nobu-shopify/shopify-multipass-server/README.md

 MULTIPASS_SECRET="your_stores_multipass_secret"
 ```
 3. Run `yarn` then `yarn dev`.
 The app should listen to localhost:5000
-4. In your browser, open `localhost:5000?email=myfirstmultipass@yahoo.youmadeit` and see it works!
+4. In your browser, open `localhost:5000?email=myfirstmultipass%40yahoo.youmadeit` and see it works!
+(NOTE: "@" needs be [URL encoded](https://www.w3schools.com/tags/ref_urlencode.ASP))

 ## How to use it
 - Multipass parameters are given as the URL query.